kumankai/phototag/README.md

 # phototag

-A Raspberry PI API that tags photos using AI.
+A Raspberry PI that tags photos using an AI API.